iamsmurph/SymBreak/README.md

 conda create --name <env> --file requirements.txt
 ```

-The dipoles of a particular spatial configuration of organoids can be predicted according to the code below.
+The polarization of a particular spatial arrangement of organoids can be predicted according to the code below.
 The input should be a .csv file without a header containing the centroid coordinates of organoids.

 ```
 from pipeline.symbreak import SymBreak